Albert0i/RU301/topology1.md

 Depending on the type of platform, installation differs.

 #### 1. Linux
-[Install Redis on Linux](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/) is straightforward and hassle-free, for Redis is available in most of the linux distribution.
+[Install Redis on Linux](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/) is straightforward and hassle-free, for Redis is free and available in most of the linux distribution.
 More often than not, the only command you need to run is:
 ```
 sudo apt-get install redis
 ```

 #### 2. Windows
-Using Redis in Windows is awkwardly embarrassing for there is no official Redis binary.
+Using Redis in Windows is awkwardly embarrassing for there is no official Redis built.
 However an unofficial [redis-windows](https://github.com/zkteco-home/redis-windows) is available.
 It can be installed as a service and with [RedisJson](https://redis.io/json/) support.

 The command to run Redis in both platform is:
 ```